Table of Contents

 Discovering the Historic Mt.
 Carmel Tunnel: A Remarkable Feat of Engineering

 The history of the Mt.
 Carmel Tunnel is one of ingenuity, perseverance, and the desire to enhance access and showcase the natural beauty of Zion National Park.
-Construction of the first mile Zion-Mount Carmel Tunnel began in the late 1920s.
+Construction of the first-mile Zion-Mount Carmel Tunnel began in the late 1920s.
 They completed it in 1930.
 It was the longest tunnel of its type in the United States when dedicated on July 4, 1930.
-The purpose of the building the Zion-Mount Carmel Tunnel (and the Zion-Mount Carmel Highway) was to create direct access to Bryce Canyon and Grand Canyon from Zion National Park.
+The purpose of building the Zion-Mount Carmel Tunnel (and the Zion-Mount Carmel Highway) was to provide direct access from Zion National Park to Bryce Canyon and the Grand Canyon.

 The tunnel is incredibly dark.
 Glimpses of the canyon through “windows” carved in the tunnel walls provide the only views.
 The six windows provide ventilation, light and spectacular views.
 Unfortunately, you cannot stop your vehicle and take pictures of the windows.
 This remarkable engineering marvel stands as a testament to the dedication and vision of those who undertook its construction.